experiandataquality/ApertureStreamingSDK/README.md

 * ConnectionException - Raise this exception with message as below

     * Your connection disconnected.
-Please restart the job from latest item successfully submitted.
+Please restart the job from the latest item successfully submitted.

     * 404 (Not Found) Failed to establish the connection.
 This URL is not valid.
 Please check you have entered a valid Hub URL.